ansys/pydpf-post/docs/source/api/result_object.rst

     >>> # Elastic strain result object
     >>> elastic_strain = solution.elastic_strain()

-A result object is available for each main DPF-Post result type.
-See the :ref:`user_guide_accessing_results` section to get more information about the API of each specific result object.
+DPF-Post features separate ``Result`` classes for each supported result type.
+See the :ref:`user_guide_accessing_results` section for information on the available types and their interfaces.